meg768/homebridge-pushover/README.md

 ## What This Plugin Does

 This plugin simply creates buttons with text labels.
-When pushed to state ON a message is sent using Pushover.
+When pushed to state ON a message is sent using Pushover using the specified Pushover credentials.

+The **masterSwitch** will create a button that is used to toggle messages on or off, except when a switch is set to priority **high**.

 ## Bugfixes/Updates

-* 2019-01-20 - JUst published on NPM.
+* 2019-01-20 - Just published on NPM.

 ## Useful Links